minori-fh/AdoptAFriend/README.md

 Reading, creating, and deleting comments on doges:
 ![Comments](public/style/images/site-images/site4.gif)

+## Improvements for the Future
+1. Mobile responsiveness
+2. Incorporate user authentication to allow users to save certain dogs on their account to visit later
+3. Ability to update the comments that users have already left on a doge
+4. Refactoring code to use ES6 syntax

 ## Getting Started
 These instructions will help get you a copy of the project up and running on your local machine for development and testing purposes.